IBM/aspera-cli/CONTRIBUTING.md

 When new commands are added to the CLI, new tests shall be added to the test suite.

+### Special tests

+Some gems are optional: `rmagick` and `grpc`, as they require compilation of native code which may cause problems.
+By default, tests that use those gems are skipped.
+To run them: `make optional`.
+Those tests also require the optional gems to be installed: `make install_optional_gems`.

+Some other tests require interactive input.
+To run them: `make interactive`

+To run every test: `make full`

+### Pre-release tests

+For preparation of a release, do the following:

+1. Select a ruby version to test with: `rvm use 3.2.2`
+2. Remove all gems: `make clean_gems`
+3. Starts tests: `make test`
+4. Install optional gems: `make install_optional_gems`
+5. Test remaining cases: `make optional` and `make interactive`

+This ensures that optional gems do not prevent `ascli` to run.

+To test additional Ruby version, repeat the procedure with other Ruby versions.

 ## Coverage

 A coverage report can be generated in folder `coverage` using gem `SimpleCov`.